igrigorik/http-client-hints/draft.md

 The "Client-Hints" Request Header Field
 ===============================

 The "Client-Hints" request header field describes the current client preferences that the server can use to adapt and optimize the resource to satisfy a given request.

-The Client-Hints field-value is a comma-delimited list of header fields.
-The  field-name values are case insensitive.
+The Client-Hints field-value is a comma-delimited list of header fields, and the field-name values are case insensitive.

 Client-Hints Header Fields
 ---------------